When

 Corvettes says your ERA rides 10 times better!
 He even said it rides as

-well as his 85 5.0 Mustang!" | | Because we've spent many years
+well as his 85 5.0 Mustang!" |

 "standardizing" springs and dampers, you can be assured that you can